Russell-Waterhouse/dev_environment/README.md

 3. In these edge cases, I often found confusing and conflicting documentation describing how to fix this.

 I liked nix!
 I liked what it offered and how it works!
-Unfortunately it just didn't do what I need my production machines to do yet.
-I will try it again when either my requirements change or
+This whole setup script is just my procedural bastardization of nix.
+Nix inspired this whole approach.
+Unfortunately nix itself just didn't do what I need my production machines to do yet (or at least, didn't do it without taking up more time than I have).
+I will try it again when either my requirements change or nix better suits my needs.